Mohicans & Early Native Americans at the Van Alen Property

-Mahicans lived communally; women had equal rights as men, there was no slavery, all group members were cared for equally.
+Mohicans lived communally; women had equal rights as men, there was no slavery, all group members were cared for equally.
 Village or group elders managed activities of daily life, restricting overuse of resources so as to preserve them for the next seven generations.

-Records show the Van Alens purchased this land from the Mahicans in 1666, while the discovery of a small Native American campsite on the property points to occupation of the land for at least 4,000 years prior to this transaction.
+Records show the Van Alens purchased this land from the Mohicans in 1666, while the discovery of a small Native American campsite on the property points to occupation of the land for at least 4,000 years prior to this transaction.

 Contact Educator@cchsny.org for scheduling and information about future 'Day of History' Field Trips and transportation reimbursement.

 Mohicans in Columbia County